Certora/Tutorials/05.Lesson_GettingFamiliarWithProver/README.md

 ## How Certora Prover Works

-- [ ] Watch a lecture by Dr. Chandrakana Nandi - [Link](https://www.youtube.com/watch?v=c5ViO3Dpfqs) On the mechanism of the Certora Verification Tool (CVT).
+- [ ] Watch a lecture by Dr. Chandrakana Nandi - [Link](https://www.youtube.com/watch?v=c5ViO3Dpfqs) On the mechanism of the Certora Verification Tool (Prover).

 ## Additional Useful flags